yugabyte/yugabyte-db/docs/content/latest/admin/yb-master.md

 #### --yb_num_shards_per_tserver

-Specifies the number of shards per yb-tserver per table when a user table is created.
+Specifies the number of shards per YB-TServer per table when a user table is created.

 Default: Server automatically picks a valid default internally, typically 8.